oroinc/platform/src/Oro/Bundle/UIBundle/Resources/doc/reference/client-side/registry.md

     }

 ```

-There's tow other methods that allows to maintain up to date the list of actual applicants
+There are two other methods that allow maintain the up to date information in the list of actual applicants:

 ```js
     /**
      * Adds applicant relation to registry for instance